OpendataCH/govtech-hackathon/RESOURCES.md

 These are associations and community projects that offer APIs on a non-commercial, typically limited-support, basis.

 - [transport.opendata.ch](https://transport.opendata.ch) ([API](https://transport.opendata.ch/v1/locations?query=Bern)) aims to provide developers with easy programmatic access to public transport data within Switzerland.
+ - [http://tykdemo.bedev.liip.ch:3000/](http://tykdemo.bedev.liip.ch:3000/) ([API](http://portal.tykdemo.bedev.liip.ch:3000/virtual/session-affairs)) provides a DEMO-API-Hub that enriches data from the [old Parliament API](http://ws-old.parlament.ch/) to make it machine-readible: [Parliament Sessions as JSON](http://portal.tykdemo.bedev.liip.ch:3000/virtual/session-affairs).
+Documentation can be found on the [Developer Portal](http://portal.tykdemo.bedev.liip.ch:3000/apis/) where the API can also be tested.
+Ask @stefina for details.